History of Newark, New Jersey: Post-World War II era

-Billed as transportation improvements, construction of new highways: Interstate 280, the New Jersey Turnpike, and Interstate 78 harmed Newark.
-They directly hurt the city by dividing the fabric of neighborhoods and displacing many residents.
+Billed as transportation improvements, construction of new highways: Interstate 280, the New Jersey Turnpike, Interstate 78 and the Garden State Parkway harmed Newark.
+They directly hurt the city by dividing the fabric of neighborhoods and displacing many residents through property acquisition and demolition.
 The highways indirectly hurt the city because the new infrastructure made it easier for middle-class workers to live in the suburbs and commute into the city.

 Despite its problems, Newark tried to remain vital in the postwar era.
 The city successfully persuaded Prudential and Mutual Benefit to stay and build new offices.
-Rutgers University-Newark, New Jersey Institute of Technology, and Seton Hall University expanded their Newark presences, with the former building a brand-new campus on a 23-acre (9 hectare) urban renewal site.
-The Port Authority of New York and New Jersey made Port Newark the first container port in the nation.
-South of the city, during the postwar era, it took over operations at Newark Liberty International Airport, now the thirteenth busiest airport in the United States.
+Rutgers University-Newark and New Jersey Institute of Technology expanded their Newark presences, with the former building a brand-new campus on a 23-acre (9 hectare) urban renewal site.
+Seton Hall University School of Law relocated from Jersey City to Newark in 1951 and graduated its first class in 1954.
+During the postwar era, the Port Authority of New York and New Jersey made Port Newark the first container port in the nation and took over operations at Newark Liberty International Airport, now the twelfth busiest airport in the United States.

 The city made serious mistakes with public housing and urban renewal, although these were not the sole causes of Newark's tragedy.
 Across several administrations, the city leaders of Newark considered the federal government's offer to pay for 100% of the costs of housing projects as a blessing.
 The decline in industrial jobs meant that more poor people needed housing, whereas in prewar years, public housing was for working-class families.
-While other cities were skeptical about putting so many poor families together and were cautious in building housing projects, Newark pursued federal funds.
+While other cities were skeptical about putting so many poor families together and were cautious in building housing projects, Newark zealously pursued federal funds.
 Eventually, Newark had a higher percentage of its residents in public housing than any other American city.

-The largely Italian-American First Ward was one of the hardest hit by urban renewal.
-A 46-acre (19 hectare) housing tract, labeled a slum because it had dense older housing, was torn down for multi-story, multi-racial Le Corbusier-style high rises, named the Christopher Columbus Homes.
+The largely Italian-American First Ward, once known as Newark's Little Italy, was one of the hardest hit by urban renewal.
+Beginning in 1953, a 46-acre (19 ha) housing tract, labeled a slum because it had dense older housing, was torn down for multi-story, multi-racial Le Corbusier-style public housing high rises, named the Christopher Columbus Homes.
 The tract had contained 8th Avenue, the commercial heart of the neighborhood.
-Fifteen small-scale blocks were combined into three "superblocks".
-The Columbus Homes, never in harmony with the rest of the neighborhood, were vacated in the 1980s.
-They were finally torn down in 1994.
-The Pavilion and Colonnade Apartments, built for middle-class families remain.
+Fifteen small-scale blocks were combined into three "superblocks."
+The area experienced one of the highest crime rates in the city during the 1970s and suffered major destruction from arson fires.
+The Columbus Homes, never in harmony with the rest of the neighborhood, were vacated and abandoned in the 1980s.
+They were finally torn down in 1996.
+The Pavilion and Colonnade Apartments, built in 1960 for middle-class families, remain as New Jersey's first urban renewal project and one of the first in the nation.